juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 });</code>
 </pre>

-You can get the specifics as to what you’re actually doing with the code above from the [documentation put together for service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers){:target="_blank" rel="noopener"} on the Google Developers website.
-For now, this is exactly what we need to cache 200 network response.
+For now, this is exactly what we need to cache a 200 netwrok response.
+I strongly recommend you get the specifics on the code above by going through the following documentation on the Google Developers website:
+* [Introduction to service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers){:target="_blank" rel="noopener"}
+* [Service workers life cycle](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/lifecycle){:target="_blank" rel="noopener"}

+If you disconnect from the internet and refresh this page, the browser responds with a 200 (successfully connected) instead of a “no Internet connection”.

 This took care of the “App can load on offline/flaky connections” error and bumped my score up to 65/100.